 Strength and Conditioning is defined by the NSCA as the application of “scientific knowledge to train athletes with the primary goal of improving athletic performance”.

 S&C when done properly, under the guidance of a qualified, experienced and dedicated coach can have huge and long lasting benefits for athletes.
-However in some sports and with a small number of athletes there’s still a “push back” against its implementation.

 Due to the “insta-fitness” culture that has sprung up in recent times it’s understandable why some coaches and athletes are sceptical and potentially misinformed about the importance of strength and conditioning for athletic development.